Anxious Attachment: "Sensitive and Caring"

 6. Intense emotional responses to perceived threats to the relationship

 People with anxious attachment often have a negative view of themselves but a positive view of others, leading to a preoccupation with relationships and a fear of not being “enough” for their partners.
+In order to achieve a more balanced perspective, a person with an anxious attachment style would benefit from effort towards a less judgmental view of themselves and others.

-Benefits of Anxious Attachment
+Some Benefits of an Anxious Attachment

-Healthy Relationships:
+In Relationships:

 When managed well, anxious attachment can contribute to deeply caring and attentive relationships.
 These individuals are often highly attuned to their partners’ needs and emotions.